raystack/frontier/docs/docs/concepts/glossary.md

 ### Client Secret
 The Client Secret is a confidential string or password associated with the client application.
 It is meant to be kept confidential and only known to the client application and the OAuth identity provider.
 The Client Secret adds an extra layer of security by ensuring that only authorized client applications can access protected resources.

-### FGAC

-Fine Grained Access Control(FGAC) is a methodolofy of controlling access to resources based on the specific permissions that users need.
-Permissions are defined by the organization and typically represent actions that can be performed on a resource.

 ### Identity Providers (IdPs)